Scan time: 2-3 minutes / Read time: 3-5 minutes

 🔢 Step 1 — Count true fans, not followers.

-A follower watches.
 A true fan replies, shows up, and buys.

 Count the second kind.

-Tess scrolls her replies and sales.
+Tess scrolls her replies and her sales.

 She finds 140 readers who reply most weeks and bought her last guide.

-Those 140 are the seed, not the 900.
+Those 140 are the real base, not the 900.

 🎁 Step 2 — Make one thing worth $100 a year.